Who We Are.

 During the year of the pandemic, he’s catching on with the whole travel addiction pretty quick.
 Perfect timing I’d say.

 Joah is the practical ‘man’ of the family.
-He gets business done and move on quickly.
+He gets business done and moves on quickly.
 He hardly ever cries and has given Mummy a big cheeky smile at week 2.
 He’s adorable to the core and waves at everyone and anyone while we’re out and about.

 Amid-Covid Achievements: All of New Zealand and QLD Australia!